-We host our solutions at a third-party facility in Illinois and utilize another third-party facility in Wisconsin for backup and disaster recovery.
+We use multiple cloud hosting and third-party data center providers to host our solutions, including data centers in Franklin Park, Illinois and Kenosha, Wisconsin (for backup and disaster recovery).
 We supply the hardware infrastructure and are responsible for the ongoing maintenance of our equipment at all data center locations.